fbpx

 • They are primarily diurnal.
 However, they will be active during the night as well.

-• They are usually found by themselves as they are very territorial animals, but they pair up during mating.
+• They are usually found by themselves as territorial animals, but they pair up during mating.

 Guinea Pig